FrancescoPiazzi/Appunti/LFC/Context free languages.md

 	+ $|vwx| \lt p$ because we have chosen the deepest pair of repeated non terminals $A_1$ and $A_2$ along the longest path from $S$, this means that along the longest path starting from $A_2$, no non terminal can occur more than once, meaning that the subtree rooted in $A_2$ has at most k+1 levels, meaning that the length of the strings produced by the subtree is limited by $2^k+1$, this point is valid as we had chosen $p=2^{k+1}$ at step 4
 	+ $|vx| > 0$ as $G'$ is cleaned up, then there cannot be any unit production such as $A\Rightarrow ^+ A$, there has to be at least one terminal either before or after $A$
 ## Why do we need this garbage
 It can be used to show that a language is not free, the idea is to assume that it is, show that the thesis of the lemma is false, and then prove the opposite, this concludes that a language is not free by contradiction.
-It cannot be used to show that a language is free, as it doesn't tell us anything about properties of non free language, so a language might not be free but still match all the thesis of the pumping lemma (TODO what is a free language anyway?)
+It cannot be used to show that a language is free, as it doesn't tell us anything about properties of non free language, so a language might not be free but still match all the thesis of the pumping lemma

+## Additional notes
+Any finite language is regular, as we can build a finite automaton to recognize them.
+The pumping lemma is vacuously true for any finite language, since it talks about all strings longer than a certain p, we can choose p as "length of the longest word"+1, and there are no strings to be pumped